How to Go Lectin-Free on a Budget

 There are some items that are worth the extra money, simply because you pay more for better quality (this is not true for every food item).
 If your budget allows, these three items are worth the extra buck:

-Extra-Virgin Olive Oil.
 Many olive oils are diluted with cheaper oils–watch out for words like “blend” on the bottle.
 Quality extra-virgin olive oil will not be exposed to heat during the process–look for terms like “cold-pressed,” “stone-pressed,” or “unfiltered.”
-Look for brands that are imported straight from Italy and bear seals of approval from the North American Olive Oil Association (NAOOA) and the International Olive Council (IOC), like this brand available on Amazon.
+Look for brands from California and bear seals of approval from the North American Olive Oil Association (NAOOA) and the International Olive Council (IOC), like this brand available on Amazon.

 Chicken is one of those things I recommend going without if you aren’t able to find a local farm.
 The quality of commercial chicken is so affected by its diet and living conditions, it can wreak havoc on a weak gut.
 Search for a farmer who raises chickens outside, in a pasture where you can see them, without antibiotics.
 Check out the sources I mentioned above to find a farmer near you.